hongyurain/Recommendation-with-modality-information/README.md

 This is the sumarized paperlist that has been metioned in our mutlimodal recommendation survey paper:
 >xxx

-Moreover, the we also include the unimodal recommendation papers and will updated the paperlist.
+Moreover, we also include the unimodal recommendation papers and will updated the paperlist.

 ## Table of Contents